Wakefield, Massachusetts: Wakefield and COVID-19

 As of March 10, 2022, Wakefield had reported 5,795 cases of COVID-19 over the course of the COVID-19 pandemic.
 These numbers were indicative of a winter surge exacerbated by the Omicron variant.
 1,205 student cases were reported since Wakefield Public Schools reopened in September 2021.
-Likely as a result of some individuals getting tested multiple times, the number of tests administered in the town is now more than double the population (26,399 est.) of the town itself.
+Likely as a result of some individuals getting tested multiple times, the number of tests administered in the town was at last count more than double the population (26,399 est.) of the town itself.